-Economy Four and OHP students to learn the Karnataka course as the BOS Credits presentations Economy and it helps the thought that it is • students further to face the essential to study Assignment: Field Level State level competitive this paper.
+Economy Four and OHP students to learn the Karnataka course as the BOS J Credits presentations Economy and it helps the thought that it is 1 students further to face the essential to study Assignment: State level competitive this paper.
 (P.Nos.
+Field Level examinations.
 179 and 180 in Research Issues examinations.
-NS) are given, which 110) helps them to learn practically 23.
-Basic OE (3+1) Teaching: PPT, This course makes the student Newly added Econometrics Four and OHP to understand the statistical course as the BOS Credits presentations foundations of econometric thought that it is A theory as well as econometric essential to study Assignment: Field Level methods and applications. this paper.
+NS) are given, which helps them to learn practically 23.
+Basic OE (3+1) Teaching: PPT, This course makes the student Newly added Econometrics Four and OHP to understand the statistical course as the BOS Credits presentations foundations of econometric thought that it is theory as well as econometric essential to study Assignment: methods and applications. this paper.
 (P.Nos.
-181 and 182 in Research Issues Further the paper also helps NS) are given, which the students to learn an interface 110) helps them to between the above three facets learn practically that are essential for a proper understanding of econometric applications in economic 24 $OE (2 \cdot 1)$ Terestine DDT analysis.
-Nagalar a dala d 24.
-Economics and Law OE (3+1) Four Teaching: PPT, and OHP The students learn the basic tools and methods of economic Newly added course as the BOS allu Law Credits presentations analysis both at the micro and thought that it is Creatts presentations macro levels essential to study Assignment: this paper.
+Field Level l 181 and 182 in Research Issues Further the paper also helps NS) are given, which the students to learn an interface helps them to between the above three facets learn practically that are essential for a proper understanding of econometric applications in economic 24.
+Economics OE (3+1) Teaching: PPT, analysis.
+The students learn the basic Newly added and Law Four (3+1) and OHP tools and methods of economic course as the BOS and Law Credits presentations analysis both at the micro and thought that it is Creates presentations macro levels essential to study Assignment: this paper.
 (P.Nos.
-Field Level It further helps in 183 and 184 in Research Issues understanding the basic NS) are given, which provisions of law relating to helps them to consumer activities, business learn practically organizations, environment, custom duties, public sector undertakings, direct foreign investment and the law relating to international organizations.
-D ·
+Field Level It further helps in 183 and 184 in Research Issues understanding the basic NS) are given, which provisions of law relating to , helps them to consumer activities, business learn practically organizations, environment, custom duties, public sector undertakings, direct foreign investment and the law relating to international organizations.